bfeif/personal-website/content/posts/learning-a-language-by-conquering-social-situations.md

 We all have different reasons for learning a language: for some, a job or an opportunity might have brought them to a country where they don't speak the language; for others, it could be an effort to learn more about our own ancestry; and still for others (like myself), it could be to get closer to one's partner's family.
 But for many of us, our diverse reasons source from the same common goal - *we want to build inter-cultural relationships*.

-Regardless of how we approach it - with books, courses, teachers, online, language partners, grammar resources, etc - learning a language is a journey of understanding, getting to know, or even becoming one with a culture.
+Regardless of how we approach it - with books, courses, teachers, online, language partners, grammar resources, etc - learning a language is inextricably tied with a journey of understanding, getting to know, or even becoming one with a culture.
+Insofar as these two journeys are linked, it follows that as your language skills advance, the social and cultural situations that you are exposed to advance as well.

 These 7 social situations, ranked by difficulty, will most certainly be encountered along your language-learning journey.
 For me, they provide stepping stones for that journey, and in my opinion, they must be overcome in order to truly master a language: